10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Kreuzberg is a very peculiar Berlin neighborhood.
-It’s a place mostly loved by hipsters, street artists, LGBTQ+ supporters, and rebellions of all sorts.
+It’s a place mostly loved by hipsters, street artists, LGBTQ+ members and allies, and “rebellions” of all sorts.
 It’s also one of the most culturally diverse neighborhoods of the city.

 Tourists usually come here to get a taste of the bohemian lifestyles of Berliners.
 Even though it might seem too marginal or unsafe in some areas, Kreuzberg is still iconic.
 And that’s why you should certainly put it on your travel itinerary.